Home Improvement Loans Overview

 - Standard 203k: The traditional 203k loan has a minimum requirement of $5000 in renovation costs and covers structural repairs.
 There is no maximum repair limit as long as the entire loan is below FHA’s maximum loan amount for the region.

 The 203k loan is available as a fixed rate or an adjustable rate mortgage.
-Since there are different variables with each of these loans, it’s always a good idea to consult a 203k loan specialist regarding your specific housing situation.
+Since there are different variables with each of these loans, it’s always a good idea to consult a 203k loan officer regarding your specific housing situation.

 Bear in mind that for an FHA 203k Home Improvement Loan, you will need to pay an up-front mortgage insurance premium and monthly mortgage insurance each month.
 You may also be charged a supplemental origination fee which could add another $350 or 1.5 percent, whichever is greater.

 While you likely have your own ideas for areas of your property you wish to improve, the FHA requires you to meet all relevant building codes when it comes to health and safety.
 This could mean lead paint, electrical issues, or other issues that will need to be resolved in addition to any alterations you’d like to make.